Continuities/flame-http/README.md

-# flame-http
+# flame-panel
-Simple http server that accepts JSON and sends UDP to a flame panel backend
+Simple module server that accepts JSON and sends UDP to a flame panel backend